eduardo-takeo/anotaai-java-challenge/README.md

 <strong>Our Evaluation Criteria</strong>
 We will assess the following aspects of your solution:

-- Knowledge of JavaScript, Node.js, and Express.js.
+- Knowledge of Java and Spring.
 - Proper structure of the application layers.
 - Handling of outgoing calls.
 - Effective use of environment variables.